aditya280505/Credit-Risk-Intelligence-Platform/README.md

 └── scaler.pkl
 ```

-This allows the Streamlit application to load trained models without retraining them every time the application starts.
+This allows the deployed Streamlit application to load trained artifacts without retraining the models each time.

 ---

-# 🚀 How to Run Locally
+# 🚀 Run Locally

 ## 1. Clone the Repository